What is Celiac Disease?

 In order to get a proper celiac disease diagnosis, you will want to be as thorough as possible.
 It might be helpful for you to keep a journal that tracks your symptoms, the foods you eat, and other information, including any treatments you tried (over the counter medications or changes of diet, for example).

 Here are some of the symptoms of celiac disease to be on the lookout for.
 Keep in mind that not everybody will experience the same exact symptoms or severity.
+If you experience one or multiple symptoms below chronically, be sure to set up an appointment with your doctor as soon as possible.

 Diarrhea can be loose or even liquid in consistency, and happen frequently when flare-ups occur.
 It can be painful because of spasms, gas, bloating, and cramping.
 Those with celiac disease might find that they experience urgency frequently, and the loss of water through the bowels can lead to dehydration.

 On the other hand, some with celiac disease experience constipation.
-The stools can become “stopped up” become incredibly hard in the colon, and then become extremely difficult to pass.
+The stools can become “stopped up”, become incredibly hard in the colon, and then become extremely difficult to pass.
 This can cause quite a bit of pain and discomfort.

 Gas and Bloating